A NEW ERA OF THE LEGENDARY PRODUCTION

 The Show

-The 2024 Season of The Lost Colony begins May 30th, 2024.
+Thank you for an incredible 87th season!
+Stay tuned for 2025 dates!
 An experience not to be missed!
 The Lost Colony offers a refreshed production of Paul Green's original symphonic drama.
-Set on the soundfront on Roanoke Island, enjoy this 86 year-old Symphonic Drama under the stars.
+Set on the soundfront on Roanoke Island, enjoy this Symphonic Drama under the stars.
 Become immersed in the story of the discovery of a new world with newly enhanced musical and theatrical direction and dynamically stunning choreography.
 Witness the pageantry of Queen Elizabeth I and her court and celebrate the birth of Virginia Dare, the first English child born in America all while preserving the historical importance of America's oldest mystery.
 An Outer Banks experience not to be missed!

 The Settlement at Roanoke